 POST TRAUMATIC STRESS DISORDER TREATMENT IS EFFECTIVE.
 PTSD psychotherapy has multiple goals.
 The key is to restore a sense of safety.
 Effective PTSD therapy teaches you how to modulate your arousal level, calibrate your reaction to situations, be comfortable in your own body and be free from being haunted by the past.
 You and I can work to return you to a state of flow where your interest in your own life and your confidence in yourself motivates you.
 You can learn how to be accurate in deciding who to trust.
 You can learn to remain mentally present instead of being explosive or intimidated.

 There are many approaches to treating PTSD.
 The best approaches work with both the mind and the body.
 I am a certified EMDR Practitioner.
 EMDR is a very powerful approach to resolving post trauma and its symptoms.
 EMDR also lends itself to being highly customized for each individual client and therapist pair.
-Please see the section on EMDR for Trauma Recovery.
+Please see the section on where can i purchase accutane.
 My toolbox contains various other approaches to PTSD therapy besides EMDR.
 If you can reach Woodland Hills in the West San Fernando Valley, I would be glad to have the chance to help you free yourself from Post Traumatic Stress Disorder.